Lawrence College

 Old Gallians who visit the museum frequently find photographs of themselves, their housemates and their mentors — a powerful reminder of the continuity of the Gallian community across time.

-A dedicated section of the museum is devoted to the life and legacy of Sir Henry Lawrence — the college's founder.
+A dedicated section of the museum is devoted to the life and legacy of Maj Gen Sir Henry Montgomery Lawrence — the college's founder.
 Materials in this collection include biographical works, portraits, and contextual exhibits placing Lawrence's life in the broader history of the Indian subcontinent.

 The collection includes reproductions of significant documents from Lawrence's career and, where available, items connected directly to the Lawrence family and to the founding of the Lawrence Schools network.